haroon-sajjad/uiwebkit-laravel10/README.md

 > If composer is not installed on your computer, download it and and follow the instcutions from below URL:
 > [Composer](https://getcomposer.org/)

+### Generate Key

+Run below command to generate application key.

+`php artisan key:generate`

+### Populate Database

+Populate database with default tables and data by running below command

+`php artisan migerate`

+### Place Images

+This repository contains a `images.zip` file.
+Unzip it and place all images under `/storage/app/images` directory.
+Create images directory if not exists.

 ### Install Node packages

 Run the node.js installer to install the webpack dependencies.
 Wait till the process is compelete.